apache/openoffice-project/content/pages/mailing-lists.md

 Specifically note the request "Use sensible and concise e-mail subject headings".
 On our high-traffic lists, especially dev, we encourage the use of e-mail subject tags that indicate the topic of your post.
 Consistent use of such tags makes it more likely that your post will be read by subscribers most interested in that topic.
-It also faciliates sorting and filtering by e-mail inbox rules.
+It also facilitates sorting and filtering by e-mail inbox rules.

 Some subject tags often seen on dev include:

 - [www] for posts related to the website
 - [Repo] for posts related to the source code repository
-- [download] for posts related to the release download and mirroring infrastruture
+- [download] for posts related to the release download and mirroring infrastructure
 - [API] for posts related to API specific topics
 - [EXT] for posts related to Extension specific topics